GBuenaflor/01azure-aks-ingresscontroller-https/README.md

     --set defaultBackend.nodeSelector."beta\.kubernetes\.io/os"=linux

 ----------------------------------------------------------
-# 2.3 Create new A Record that maps to the External IP of Ingress controller
+# 2.3 Create new "A" Record that maps to the External IP of Ingress controller

 az network dns zone create \
   --resource-group Dev01-aks01-RG \